tomdionysus/netdisk/README.md

 ## Status

 **v0.0.1 ALPHA**
+* Working
-* Working not performance optimised
+* Not performance optimised
+* Static drive size 100Mb
+* IOCTL not implemented
+* No reconnect
+* Will not automatically unload when disconnected
+* Will not automatically reconnect

 ## Overview